 Incidents at work happen all the time.
-And a progressive operation documents each and every incident in accordance with the health and safety policy they have implemented.
+A progressive operation documents each and every incident in accordance with the health and safety policy they have implemented.
 But why should an incident report be completed in the first place?
 Why not just deal with the situation and move forward?
 Is there a purpose to all this paperwork?

 Incident reports need to be completed by individuals within businesses and organizations for multiple reasons.
-These reasons include, but are not limited to the following.
+These reasons include but are not limited to, the following.

 - Accident Prevention